-At the end of 2023, the SCR (Solvency Capital Requirement) coverage is 188%.
-The SCR amounts to 42.9M€.
+As at the end of 2024, the SCR (Solvency Capital Requirement) coverage is 195%.
+The SCR amounts to 46.2M€.

-The MCR amounts to 14.2M€, on the basis of the linear formula, as the cap and floor do not impact the result.
+The MCR amounts to 18.5M€, on the basis of the linear formula, as the cap and floor do not impact the result.

 E.3.
-Use of the long-term equity risk sub-module in

-the calculation of the Solvency Capital Requirement
+Use of the long-term equity risk sub-module in the calculation of the Solvency Capital Requirement

 N/A

-5.4 Differences between the standard formula and any

 E.4.
-Differences between the standard formula and any

-internal model used
+Differences between the standard formula and any internal model used

 N/A

-E.E.
-Non compliance with the Minimum Conital

 E.5.
-Non-compliance with the Minimum Capital

-Requirement and non-compliance with the Solvency
+Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement

-Capital Requirement

 N/A

 E.6.
 Other information

 N/A